-States that have open records laws with citizensonly provisions do not uniformly enforce them, and the lack of clear guidelines for noncitizen requesters and records custodians compounds the harm.
+States do not uniformly enforce citizens-only provisions in open records laws, and the lack of clear guidelines for noncitizen requesters and records custodians compounds the harm.
 Noncitizens do not know what rights they have and what procedures they must follow to request records.
-Records custodians undermine the purpose of open records laws by deciding whether to grant a request based on its nature and source.
-This state of affairs magnifies the discrimination that noncitizens confront in attempting to get the same information that citizens may readily access.
+Records custodians undermine the purpose of open records laws by deciding whether to grant a request from a non-citizen based on its nature and source.
+This state of affairs magnifies the discrimination that noncitizens confront in attempting to obtain the same information that citizens may readily access.

 Virginia agencies grant or deny noncitizen requests according to their own informal policies and whims.
 See Va.
-Freedom of Information Advisory Council, supra n.15, at 5-6.
-The attorneys general for Arkansas and Tennessee, which also have citizens-only provisions, have likewise interpreted those laws as leaving the decision whether to grant noncitizens' requests for records to the whim of records custodians.
-The arbitrary treatment of noncitizen requests may be magnified due to questions regarding the laws' constitutionality.
-See
+Freedom of Information Advisory Council, supra n.14, at 5-6.
+The attorneys general for Arkansas and Tennessee, which also have citizens-only provisions,15 have likewise interpreted those laws as leaving the decision whether to grant noncitizens' requests for records to the whim of records custodians.16 The arbitrary treatment of noncitizen requests may be magnified due to questions regarding the laws' constitutionality.
+See Letter from Dustin McDaniel, supra n.16("[A] custodian might reasonably decide to grant the [noncitizen's] FOIA request in light of the Third Circuit decision.").